mk-fg/mpy-mhz19-co2-eink-logger/README.md

 It parses same `config.ini` file for `[rtc]` section i2c/pin info on device, if any.
 Will read and print RTC time back after updating it.

+Local time is used for RTC (as opposed to more conventional UTC) to avoid needing to configure timezones and their DST quirks, so in timezones with DST, such time adjustment has to be run every six months (or TZ offsets handling added to main.py).

 [rtc-set.py]: rtc-set.py